 Soundness Test and Key Requirements Possible Evidence Evidence Provided the plan period) to ensure choice and competition in the market for land.
 20% buffer applies where there has been persistent under delivery of housing(47) inclusion (48) • A SHLAA does not allocate land.
 The Council has a demonstrable 5 year housing land supply as set out in the Council's Annual Monitoring Report and in more detail in the SHLAA 2013 update.
 Identify a supply of developable sites or broad locations for years 6-10 and, where possible, years 11-15 (47).
 Identification of a supply of developable sites or broad locations for: a) years 6-10; b) years 11-15 The Council has identified a supply of developable sites/ broad locations for years 6-10 and 11-15 in its SHLAA (2013 update).
 This is regularly monitored and updated.
 Illustrate the expected rate of housing delivery through a trajectory; and set out a housing implementation strategy describing how a five year supply will be maintained.
 (47) A housing trajectory Monitoring of completions and permissions (47) Updated and managed SHLAA.
 (47) The Authority's Monitoring Report (AMR) is produced annually and includes updated housing trajectories and information of completions and permissions.
 The SHLAA 2013 update reports on the five-year housing supply, which is reviewed and updated regularly.
 Set out the authority's approach to housing density to reflect local circumstances (47).
 Policy on the density of development.
 Policy DM3 - The Efficient and Effective Use of Land, provides a design led approach to managing density.
 Plan for a mix of housing based on current and future demographic and market trends, and needs of different groups (50) and caters for housing demand and the scale of housing supply to meet this demand. (para 159) Policy on planning for a mix of housing (including self-build, and housing for older people SHMA Identification of the size, type, tenure and range of housing) required in particular locations, reflecting local demand.
-(50) Evidence for housing provision based on up to date, Policy CP8 of the adopted Core Strategy sets out the level of housing, including proportion of affordable, to be provided in Southend for the period 2001-2021.
-The most recent AMR demonstrates that delivery in Southend is ahead of the Evidence for nousing provision based on up to date, objectively assessed needs.
-(50) Policy on affordable housing and consideration for the phased Core Strategy housing target.
+(50) Evidence for housing provision based on up to date, objectively assessed needs.
+(50) Policy on affordable housing and consideration for the Policy CP8 of the adopted Core Strategy sets out the level of housing, including proportion of affordable, to be provided in Southend for the period 2001-2021.
+The most recent AMR demonstrates that delivery in Southend is ahead of the phased Core Strategy housing target.